Corporate governance statement 2018

 The Board of Directors have drawn up a written charter for its work.
 The essential contents of it are included in the following.

 Current composition of the Board of Directors

-Based on the evaluation of independence, the Board of Directors concluded that Christoffer Häggblom, Robert Burén, Minna Kurunsaari, Panu Porkka and Kai Seikku are independent of the Company, and that Mikael Hagman, Christoffer Häggblom, Robert Burén, Minna Kurunsaari, Panu Porkka and Kai Seikku are independent of the Company’s significant shareholders.
-Samuli Seppälä and Henrik Weckström are part of the Company’s management group.
+Based on the evaluation of independence, the Board of Directors concluded that Christoffer Häggblom, Robert Burén, Kai Seikku and Arja Talma are independent of the Company, and that Christoffer Häggblom, Robert Burén, Mikael Hagman, Kai Seikku and Arja Talma are independent of the Company’s significant shareholders.
+Samuli Seppälä is neither independent of the Company nor its significant shareholders.

 Information reported on the members of the Board of Directors can be found on the spread “Board of Directors”.

 Duties of the Board of Directors